Website Proofing

 What website proofing includes

-• Functionality: forms, navigation, interactions, and errors
+• Functionality: Forms, navigation, interactions, error states, and third-party integrations

-• Responsiveness: layout and behavior across breakpoints
+• Responsiveness: Layout and behavior across breakpoints and devices

 Roles involved